Autism Spectrum Disorder, Pediatric

 To download the Ukraine translated version, please click the link below

-ASD affects each child differently.
+ASD affects each child in different ways.
 Some children with ASD have above-average intelligence.
-Others have severe intellectual disabilities.
-Some children can do most activities or learn to do them.
-Others require a lot of assistance.
+Others have severe learning disabilities.
+Some children can do or learn to do most activities.
+Other children need a lot of help.

 The exact cause of this condition is not known.
-Most experts believe that ASD is caused by genes that are passed down through families.
+It may be caused by genes that are passed down through families.

-Sometimes, medicines are prescribed to treat depression, anxiety, seizures, or certain behavioral problems.
-Training and support for you and other family members may also be a part of your child's treatment program.
-You and your child may benefit from cognitive behavioral therapy to help deal with anxiety or depression.
+Medicines may be prescribed to treat depression, anxiety, seizures, or behavior problems.
+You may receive training and support as part of your child's treatment program.
+You and your child may benefit from cognitive behavioral therapy to help with anxiety or depression.

-In the U.S., the Individuals with Disabilities Education Act (IDEA) guarantees your child support at school.
-A teacher who specializes in working with students who have ASD will develop an Individualized Education Program (IEP) with you for your child.
+The Individuals with Disabilities Education Act (IDEA) guarantees your child support at school.
+This includes an Individualized Education Plan (IEP) made by teachers who specialize in working with students who have ASD.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.